 Q: What is Tea?

-A: Tea is the common name of Camellia Sinensis -the "Chinese Camellia"- a flowering evergreen shrub native to southern China.
-"Tea" is also the name of the processed dry leaves of this shrub and the infused beverage produced by soaking these leaves in hot water.
-This means that different tea varieties, such as white tea, green tea, oolong, and black tea are all derived from the same plant.
+A: All teas are harvested from the same species bush Camellia Sinensis.
+Camellia Sinensis is a flowering evergreen shrub native to southern China.
+"Tea" is what we call the processed dry leaves of this shrub and the infused beverage produced by soaking these leaves in hot water.
+The different tea varieties, such as white tea, green tea, oolong tea, and black tea are all derived from the same plant, and its 2 sub-variations, Camellia Assamica,(Assam bush) and Camellia Sinensis Cambodi (Java Bush)

 Q: How is tea made?

 A: Loose tea is generally whole leaf, or large broken pieces.
 Bagged tea is usually small bits of fanning’s, and dust.
 Mechanized crushing of the leaves creates the broken grades.
-Broken, torn, and shredded pieces of tea leaves infuse more quickly, which is desirable in a tea bag.
+Broken, torn, and shredded pieces of tea leaves brew more quickly, which is desirable in a tea bag.
 But because of their exposed surface area, shredded leaves also become stale more quickly.
 Processed tea is sieved to insure that leaves of uniform size are packaged together.
-Fanning’s and dust are bits and pieces of tea-leaves left over from the sieving that separate out whole leaves and large pieces of leaf.
+Fanning’s and dust are bits and pieces of tea-leaves left over from the sieving that separate out whole leaves and large pieces of leaf for loose leaf teas.
 Fanning’s are slightly larger than dust.

 Q: Is Organic Better?
 Is the taste better?